Bitcoin manages to reach new all time highs over and over again and make the headlines across the globe.

 Bitcoin is a cryptocurrency, which was created in 2009.
 The creator is known under the alias Satoshi Nakamoto and nobody know who he really is.

 What makes cryptocurrency unique, is that there are no middlemen like banks.
 However bitcoin transfers are a lot faster and a lot cheaper than bank wires.

 How To Trade Bitcoin – Buying Your First Bitcoin

 Bitcoin can be bought in a variety of ways depending on where you live on earth.
 Trading Bitcoin has become very popular – millions of dollars are being traded every day.
 The following options are widely used:

 - Bitcoin Brokers (Recommended For Bitcoin Traders)

-You can buy/sell Bitcoin and other cryptocurrencies on brokers like Plus500 and 24option.
+You can buy/sell Bitcoin and other cryptocurrencies on these cryptocurrency brokers.
 The big advantage of the brokers is that they are regulated in the European Union and other countries.
 This means that your funds are safe.
 The support is also great and you have a variety of deposit methods.
 The disadvantage is that you can’t withdraw your crypto.
 You can trade is on the broker and withdraw fiat money (USD, EUR etc.) when you wish.

 - Bitcoin Exchanges

 Bitcoin is usually bought by using an exchange.
 In any of the exchanges like Coinbase, Binance or Kucoin, you need to provide your personal details to register an account and be validated.
 While Coinbase is restricted to users from America and a few countries, you can register on Poloniex and Binance from other countries.

 Peer-to-Peer avenues like LocalBitcoins give you an opportunity to buy Bitcoin.
 You will need to register an account on the platform to be able to use the platform to buy Bitcoin.
 Sellers and buyers are registered on LocalBitcoins to facilitate Bitcoin trading.